hansaskov/master-thesis/e2e/Readme.md

 ## Running the Tests

 To run the tests you must first start the project.
-This can be done using docker and docker compose.
+This can be done using docker and docker compose in the root of the project.

 1. (optional) If you haven't already, start the project using docker compose:
 ``` bash